 4. Kill Your Babies!

-That would be an appalling thing for a Mommy Blog to advocate.
+That would be an appalling thing for a parent blog to advocate.

 Everyone has one idea that they know is the germ of something amazingly brilliant which just doesn’t work…. yet.